lkesteloot/unsong/unsong.md

 I freaked out.
 How could it do that without a kabbalistic marriage?
 Also, was there [i]anyone[/i] who didn’t know my true name anymore?

-[open-bracket]Go away go away go away go away go away go away…] I thought, and I panicked, my tongue tripping over itself, almost flubbed the last part of the Vanishing Name.
+[open-bracket]Go away go away go away go away go away go away...]
+I thought, and I panicked, my tongue tripping over itself, almost flubbed the last part of the Vanishing Name.

 “-KOPHU-” I said as quickly as I could. “-LI-MAR-”